- 750,000

 Why Trees?

 The National Tiger Conservation Authority in India has identified a potential link between the migration of wild animals from the Similipal Tiger Reserve to the Satkosia Tiger Reserve and has proposed a corridor.
 It is a very long corridor but is highly fragmented due to intense mining activities, power stations and a large number of human habitation.
-Similipal National Park is also one of the UNESCO’s recognized biosphere reserve and home to a number of endangered species of animals, reptiles, birds and spices of plants and herbs.
-In this context, our local planting partner Impact Guru Foundation also suggests that the promotion of primary forests becomes essential to maintain the ecological balance as trees help in regulating micro-climates by releasing oxygen and absorbing carbon along with other particulate matters.
+Similipal National Park is also one of UNESCO’s recognized biosphere reserves and home to a number of endangered species of animals, reptiles, birds and species of plants and herbs.
+In this context, our local planting partner Impact Guru Foundation also suggests that the promotion of primary forests becomes essential to maintain the ecological balance as planting trees help in regulating micro-climates by releasing oxygen and absorbing carbon along with other particulate matters.

-Trees for Tigers™
+Trees for Tigers®

 Forests are vital for the survival of the tiger population in Odisha.
 The lush and dense forests provide tigers with a comfortable natural habitat.
-Trees also provide shade, reduce water and air temperatures and contribute to the overall health of tigers.
+Planting trees also provides shade, reduce water and air temperatures and contribute to the overall health of tigers.
 These natural habitats are not only well suited for big mammals like tigers but also attract other herbivores animals like elephant and hill mynah, leopard, sambar, barking deer, gaur, jungle cat, wild boar, four-horned antelope, giant squirrel and common langur.
 Grey hornbill, Indian pied hornbill and Malabar pied hornbill are also found here.
 Where tigers thrive, so do other diverse plants and animals.
 Such a natural habitat provides a host of animals as prey for tigers.

 Sub-adult male tigers are forced by their fathers to move out of areas where they are born and find new territories.
 These dispersing sub-adult males are often the ones that use a corridor and get to the adjacent protected area in search of territories.
-While passing through these corridors, tigers confront a range of challenges such as hostile villagers, retaliatory poisoning of livestock kills, poaching of tigers and prey, electrocution by live wires, apart from road and rail traffic.
-For this purpose, forest cover in the buffer zone will provide a natural habitat for tigers to find their new territories and reduce the human-animal conflict.
+While passing through these corridors, tigers confront a range of challenges such as hostile villagers, retaliatory poisoning of livestock kills, poaching of tigers and prey, and electrocution by live wires, apart from road and rail traffic.
+For this purpose, forest cover in the buffer zone will provide a natural habitat for tigers to find their new territories and reduce human-animal conflict.

 Biodiversity - Black (Melanistic) Tigers of Orissa